Vector

 Free Themes

-Free themes are available in the WordPress Theme Directory.
+There are many free themes available in the WordPress Theme Directory.
 They are great for beginners who want to experiment without spending money.
 However, they may have limited features and support.
+Some free themes you might want to experiment with are Astra (free), Neve, and Hello Elementor.

 Premium Themes